PapaniaP/weather_app/README.md

 ## Features

 - **Weather Information**: Retrieve current weather data for a specified location.
 - **User-Friendly Interface**: A clean and intuitive interface for easy navigation.
+Inspired by Apple Vision Pro UI.

 ## Technologies Used